biocode3D/prufh/README.md

     If you wish to use prufh_term in your own project, it can be used as is via stdin and stdout, or you can ask it to use specified io.
-Use ./prufh_term -h for instructions.
+Use ./prufh_term -h for instructions. "-q" turns on quiet mode which has minimal output for easier parsing.